btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

    a collaborative editor.
 4. Work together.

-This feels so obvious that it doesn't seem worth writing about.
+This feels so pedestrian that it doesn't seem worth writing about.
-Maybe everyone already does this, but somehow I've missed the memo.
+Maybe everyone already does this but somehow I've missed the memo.
+In any case---if you haven't been doing this already, I highly recommend trying it.

 I want to distinguish _pair work_ from _group work_.
 "Group work" often means